 Talisker Distillery Tours and Bookings

-- Online bookings close 48 hours in advance.
-Give them a call on the day (or the day before) to secure a spot.
-In summer, tours run roughly every 15 minutes, but there are only 16 persons maximum on each, so be prepared to wait a while if you haven’t booked and they’re already full.
+Online bookings close 48 hours in advance, otherwise give them a call on the day (or the day before) to secure a spot.

 Useful Visitor Information

 - The little coffee shop across the road from the distillery (Caora Dhubh Coffee Company) does rather good cakes, slices and coffee.

 - If you’ve had a few too many tasty drams and need to hang around Carbost for a bit, or, you caught the bus and have a few hours to kill, check out the Oyster Shed on the road behind the distillery